koji-project/koji/docs/source/external_repo_server_bootstrap.rst

     ``koji``
         Basic mode - koji expects, that that repo is complete and doesn't contain mixed content.
+It means that only rpms from one SRPM can be present in repo for given package.

-It runs ``mergerepos_c --koji`` Repositories generated via ``dist-repo`` command (or other repositories coming from koji` has these properties.
+        It runs ``mergerepos_c --koji`` Repositories generated via ``dist-repo`` command (and all other repositories coming from koji` has these properties.

     ``bare``
         It runs ``mergerepos_c --pkgorigins --all``.
-It includes all rpms with same NA.
+It includes all rpms with same package name and architecture even if version or release is different.
 This one is needed for modular repos. ``createrepo_c`` 0.14+ compiled with ``libmodule`` support needs to be installed on the builder.
+Nevertheless, only the first rpm with identical NEVRA is accepted.

     ``simple``
-        It runs ``mergerepos_c --mode simple`` - we're not that strict with this type of repo.
+        It runs ``mergerepos_c --mode simple`` - we're least restrivtive with this type of repo.
 Even packages with identical NEVRA are accepted in such case.
 Simple mode is in ``createrepo_c`` suite from version 0.13.
+        Reasons to use this compared to ``bare`` mode is a) you have older ``createrepo_c``, b) you really want to have all this identical NEVRAs in the repo.

 * Create a build target that includes the tags you've already created. ::